On proving the robustness of algorithms for early fault-tolerant quantum computers: Provable Robustness of Randomized Fourier Estimation

 \subsubsection{A Physical Setting for the BAN model}

 Now we discuss a physical setting in which we can apply the BAN model.
 For this discussion we use the following change in the classical signal introduced in~\cite{wiebe2016efficient}

-We consider $k$ as a proxy for the time duration of the quantum circuit.
+We consider $k$ as a proxy for the time duration of the quantum circuit in this sense: each application of the unitary is composed of gates which take a certain amount of time to execute.
+Thus the execution of one application of $U$ takes a certain total amount $T$.
+Thus the total amount of time taken to execute the whole circuit $k$ times is $kT$.
+We can see this time scale to 1 and analyze the problem in these "units".
 The largest potential deviation from the true probability will occur when $k$ attains its largest value $K$.
 Then there are two time scales in this setting: the first is $K$, the time scale taken to run the deepest quantum circuit and the second is $T_2$, the time scale, imposed by the dephasing noise.
 While this physical setting might be unrealistic for the NISQ setting it's definitely plausible for an early fault tolerant device on platforms like ion-traps where physical (decay) times ($T_1$) are much longer than $T_2$ times, and can be on the order of billions of seconds.
 Another example where this simple dephasing model may apply is the case where the logical qubits are stored in cat states~\cite{Chamberland2022}.
 The cat states have been shown to have inherent exponential suppression of bit-flip errors.
 Measurements on the logical qubits to determine the scale of $T_2$ can be done~\cite{Hu2019}.
 For our discussion, the important quantity is the time scale ratio $\frac{K}{T_2}$.
 We give an estimate of the time scale ratio for which the algorithm succeeds with high probability.
 We compute ${\eta}_{1,k}$ as

 and similarly for $\eta_{2,k}$, but by replacing the cosine function with sine function.
 In order to apply the BAN model, we must determine the largest potential magnitude realized by $\eta_{1,k}$ (and $\eta_{2,k}$) such that